A complete guide to wheat beers & weissbier

 One notable characteristic of wheat beer is its hazy appearance, which comes from the wheat proteins that can suspend in the liquid.

-What are the different types of wheat beer?
+What are the different types of wheat beers?

-The most common styles of wheat beer are hefeweizen, weissbier, American wheat ale, Belgian witbier and French bière blanche.
+The most common styles of wheat beers are hefeweizen, weissbier, American wheat ale, Belgian witbier and French bière blanche.

 What is the difference between weissbier and witbier?